-Answer Score Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use?
-(0-1) No party is required by law to obtain insurance 0.0 Professional certifications index (0-4) 3.00 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
-(0-2) University degree in architecture or engineering; Being a registered architect or engineer.
-1.0 What are the qualification requirements for the professional who supervises the construction on the ground?
+Answer Score problems in the building once it is in use?
+(0-1) Professional in charge of the supervision; Construction company; Owner or investor.
+Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use?
+(0-1) Architect or engineer; Professional in charge of the supervision; Construction company.
+1.0 Professional certifications index (0-4) 2.00 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
+(0-2) There are no specific requirements.
+0.0 What are the qualification requirements for the professional who supervises the construction on the ground?
 (0-2) Minimum number of years of experience; University degree in engineering, construction or construction management; Being a registered architect or engineer.
 2.0